apmckinlay/natureapp/insects/ladybug.md

 ---
 Ladybugs are small (up to .4 in long) beetles with black **spots** on their red or orange dome-shaped wing covers.
 Most Ladybugs can be identified by their colour and number of spots; however, some are black, brown, or gray or have stripes instead of spots. **Seven-Spotted Ladybugs** are very common in Europe as well as North America.

-Ladybugs usually eat insects that prey on plants (one Ladybug can eat up to 75 Aphids per day); however some are plant-eaters and can damage crops (e.g. **Mexican Bean Beetles**).
+Ladybugs are a valuable addition to any garden as they eat insects that prey on plants (one Ladybug can eat up to 75 Aphids per day).
+Pollen sometimes sticks to their bodies as they search for aphids and, by transporting it to other plants, they assist in **pollination**.
+They also assist other pollinators that benefit from plants that are healthier as there are less pests.

 The multicolored **Asian Lady Beetles** were introduced to North America in the 1970s.
 They reproduce more quickly and can withstand colder winters than North American beetles and have become Canada's most common Ladybug. **Asian Lady Beetles** are usually larger than other Ladybugs (.3 in) and have a black M-shaped mark behind their heads.